alivespirit/analyze-video/README.md

   - **Time-Based Model Selection**: Automatically switches between different Gemini models (e.g., Pro vs. Flash) based on the time of day for cost optimization.
   - **Fallback Models**: Includes logic to fall back to secondary and final models if the primary one fails.
   - **Custom Prompts**: Uses a `prompt.txt` file for tailored analysis.
 - **Robust Telegram Integration**:
   - **Grouped Notifications**: Combines multiple insignificant/no-motion events into a single, editable Telegram message to reduce clutter.
   - **Interactive Callbacks**: Allows users to request the full original video via inline buttons.
+  - **Media Handling**: Sends highlight clips as animations and insignificant motion as photos.
+- **Performance & Stability**:
+  - **Dual-Executor Design**: Uses separate, single-worker thread pools for CPU-bound (video analysis) and I/O-bound (API calls) tasks to prevent system overload.
+  - **Graceful Shutdown & Auto-Restart**: Automatically restarts the script if any of the Python files is modified, with robust shutdown logic.
+  - **Battery Monitoring**: Appends battery status to notifications if the device is on battery power (requires `psutil`).
+  - **Low Hardware Requirements**: Optimized to be efficient without losing accuracy, tested on Intel Core m5 CPU with 8Gb of RAM.
+- **Enhanced Logging**:
+  - **Custom Log Rotation**: Creates daily rotating log files with a clear `YYYY-MM-DD` naming convention.
+  - **Network Error Filtering**: Suppresses noisy network-related stack traces to keep logs clean.
+- **Robust Telegram Integration**:
+  - **Grouped Notifications**: Combines multiple insignificant/no-motion events into a single, editable Telegram message to reduce clutter.
+  - **Interactive Callbacks**: Allows users to request the full original video via inline buttons.